Darsi-Purnima/task_manager_app_CIAI/readme.md

 # Web-Based Task Management Application

-Welcome to TaskMaster, a web application developed to facilitate efficient task tracking and management.
+Welcome to TaskManager, a web application developed to facilitate efficient task tracking and management.
 This project was undertaken as part of an assignment for [CustomerInsights.ai](https://www.customerinsights.ai/).
 Built using Python and the Flask framework, this application aims to provide a functional and user-friendly experience.

-TaskMaster enables users to register for an account, log in, and subsequently manage their tasks through creation, viewing, modification, and deletion.
+TaskManager enables users to register for an account, log in, and subsequently manage their tasks through creation, viewing, modification, and deletion.
 The dashboard serves as a centralized interface for all task-related activities, incorporating features for filtering and sorting.

 ## Core Features